David Kelly (baseball announcer)

-David Scott Kelly (born October 5, 1967 in Cleveland, Ohio) is an American sportscaster.
+David Scott Kelly (born October 5, 1967, in Cleveland, Ohio) is an American sportscaster.

 He has been a sports anchor/reporter at KVOA since September 2019.
 Prior to that, Kelly spent seven-plus years at Raycom Media's Tucson News Now which is a shared-services agreement that involves Fox affiliate KMSB-TV and CBS affiliate KOLD-TV in Tucson, Arizona.
 David joined the Fox 11 Sports Force in July 2011 and transitioned to Tucson News Now when the SSA went into effect in February 2012.
 He currently anchors sports primarily on the weekends at News 4 Tucson.

 Prior to transitioning to television, Kelly served for two-plus seasons as an anchor for the University of Arizona Wildcats Radio Network.
 Kelly hosted the pre-game, halftime, and post-game shows during all Arizona Wildcats football and men's basketball broadcasts as well as served as a play-by-play announcer for the Arizona baseball and softball teams.

 Kelly spent three seasons (2005–2007) doing radio and TV play-by-play for the Memphis Redbirds of the Triple-A Pacific Coast League.

-He is the son of NFL Hall of Fame running back Leroy Kelly, who starred with the Cleveland Browns from 1964-1973.
+He is the son of NFL Hall of Fame running back Leroy Kelly, who starred with the Cleveland Browns from 1964 to 1973.
 His uncle Pat Kelly played Major League Baseball for 15 seasons (1967–1981) with the Minnesota Twins, Kansas City Royals, Chicago White Sox, Baltimore Orioles, and Cleveland Indians.

 Kelly began his career in August 1991 as sports director at KTIP-AM 1450 in Porterville, CA. The station at the time was owned by Oakland A's announcer Monte Moore.